 I joined the board of governors at Colliers Green in December 2017 as a parent governor.

-I sit on the SESC panel and the New Build Committee.
+I sit on the SESC panel, and Finance & Premises Committee.

-I am the link governor for music and communication
+I am the link governor for English and communications.

-I have two children at the school, and I have been a member of the PTFA for some years.
+I had two children move through Colliers Green, but have now gone to secondary school.
 I am director of a communications consultancy and have 20 years' experience helping charities, businesses and government departments communicate effectively.
 I was until recently vice-chair of TAMBA (the Twins and Multiple Birth Association), and I am a Director of Kidenza, and of the Literary Kitchen Writing Festival.

 Parent and Diocesan Governor